How Starbucks is making its stores more sustainable

 Water Stewardship

-At the 2023 Greener Store of the Year in Los Angeles, Starbucks is piloting a water-reclamation project that takes the residual moisture from the store’s ice machine and water-filtration system – that would normally flow into the sewer – and diverts it instead into four 55-gallon storage tanks.
+At a store in Los Angeles, the company is continuing to pilot a water-reclamation project.
+This project takes the residual moisture from the store’s ice machine and water-filtration system – that would normally flow into the sewer – and diverts it instead into four 55-gallon storage tanks.
 Every time the store’s toilet flushes, it uses water from those tanks.

 Partner Engagement